Border War (Kansas–Missouri rivalry): Baseball

 MU currently leads the baseball series, although the series history is disputed by the two schools.
 The KU media guide shows that the first game played between the two schools was in 1899, while the first recorded game in the MU media guide was in 1901 (the MU guide lists the entire 1899 season as "unknown").

 The KU media guide lists the series with MU ahead 201–137–2 while the MU media guide lists the Tigers ahead 219–129–2.
 In 2007, the Jayhawks and Tigers added a non-conference game against each other in addition their three-game regular season Big 12 series.
 The non-conference game was scheduled to be played at Kauffman Stadium in Kansas City, Missouri, home of Major League Baseball's Kansas City Royals.
 However, the initial meeting was cancelled due to rain.
 The teams did meet at Kauffman Stadium in 2008, with Kansas winning 3–0.
 In the 2009 meeting at Kauffman Stadium, Kansas again came away with the victory, 7–3.
 In the 2010 meeting, Kansas again prevailed, 1–0.
 In the 2011 meeting, Kansas won, 7–1.
 The teams met on March 20, 2021, at Hoglund Ballpark in Lawrence.
 This was their first game since Missouri departed the Big 12.
 Kansas defeated Missouri 10–9.
 On the return trip to Columbia later that season, KU again prevailed 9–8.
 Kansas and Missouri met again in the 2022 season, in which Missouri won 14–6 in Columbia on April 6.

 Post-Big 12 meetings

 The teams have played against each other twenty-seven times since Missouri moved to the SEC.
-The most recent matchup was a women's basketball game on November 15, 2025, which ended in a Kansas victory.
+The most recent matchup was a football game on September 11, 2026, which ended in a Missouri victory.
 The first matchup as non-conference opponents occurred in 2014 in softball in the 2014 NCAA Division I softball tournament, a game won by Missouri.
 All subsequent matchups were in tournaments (either postseason or regular season) until the schools' baseball teams played a regular season game in 2021, which was won by Kansas.